This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Stroll in the historic parkland and catch glimpses of early medieval landscapes, while a wander through the priory church reveals the story of the canons of Canons Ashby.

-Your dog can enjoy Canons Ashby with you, if you follow this policy:
+Your dog can enjoy Canons Ashby with you.
+But before you visit, please take a look at our dog policy:

 - Take a stroll around the newly restored garden